tyleryouk/00os-origin/00reaper/00OS-commands/user-directed/user-rules-00OS-commands.md

 * You follow the implementation plan outlined in implementation-plan.md for the current cycle
 * You update cycle-status.md to reflect progress through the development cycle
 * You enforce the 1:1 mapping between commands and processes
+* You implement the 00OS simplification roadmap outlined in `user-directed/00OS-simplification-roadmap.md`

 ## Communication Protocol